William Mallalieu

-Sir (Joseph Percival) William Mallalieu (18 June 1908 – 13 March 1980) was a British Labour Party politician, journalist and author.
+Sir Joseph Percival William Mallalieu (18 June 1908 – 13 March 1980) was a British Labour Party politician, journalist and author.

 Life

-He was of Huguenot origin, a son of Frederick Mallalieu, a Member of Parliament.
+Mallalieu was of Huguenot origin, a son of Frederick Mallalieu, a Member of Parliament.
 Mallalieu's ancestors had settled at Saddleworth in the early 1600s, where they lived in humble circumstances working as weavers.
 Frederick Mallalieu's father, Henry (1831–1902), was a self-made businessman, at the age of twelve a hand-loom weaver.
 He became a woollen manufacturer, chairman of ironworks companies, and magistrate.

 Mallalieu was educated at the Dragon School in Oxford, Cheltenham College, Trinity College, Oxford, and the University of Chicago.
 He was President of the Oxford Union in 1930 and a rugby blue.
 He served in the Royal Navy 1942–45, joining as an ordinary seaman and later being commissioned and promoted to lieutenant.
 His novel, Very Ordinary Seaman, is based on his experiences in the navy.